sousarmb/docker-minikube/README.md

 # docker-minikube
-Files needed to build containers and run your local BOP dev environment in Docker or minikube.
+Files needed to build containers and run your (Microsoft Windows) local BOP dev environment in Docker or minikube.

 ## Container images available:
 * rmbsousa/stuff:php56